chef-boneyard/chef-web-docs-2016/docs_osc/source/knife_download.rst

 ..
-THIS PAGE IS IDENTICAL TO docs.opscode.com/knife_download.html BY DESIGN
+THIS PAGE IS IDENTICAL TO docs.getchef.com/knife_download.html BY DESIGN
+..
+THIS PAGE IS LOCATED AT THE /open_source/ PATH.

 .. include:: ../../chef_master/source/knife_download.rst